tindrew/godot/README.md

 It is maintained by the Redot community in its own [GitHub repository](https://github.com/Redot-Engine/redot-docs).

 The [class reference](https://docs.godotengine.org/en/latest/classes/)
-is also accessible from the Godot editor.
+is also accessible from the Redot engine editor.

-We also maintain official demos in their own [GitHub repository](https://github.com/Redot-Engine/redot-demo-projects) as well as a list of [awesome Godot community resources](https://github.com/Redot-Engine/redot-awesome).
+We also maintain official demos in their own [GitHub repository](https://github.com/Redot-Engine/redot-demo-projects) as well as a list of [awesome Redot community resources](https://github.com/Redot-Engine/redot-awesome).

 There are also a number of other
 [learning resources](https://docs.godotengine.org/en/latest/community/tutorials.html)